Tmanuk/love-and-dread/README.md

-# Love & Dread (Preview 98%)
+# Love & Dread (Polished Version)

-This version includes real character selection and powers shown per player.
+This is the final, fully playable release of *Love & Dread: Escape the Mansion*.